Sgt. James McNicol.

 During the

-(Taken from Sgt.
-Len Cox's police statement of the tragic events of that
+Sgt.
+Len Cox's police statement of the tragic events of that night.)

 After the

-James had been drinking in a pub called the Halfway House during that afternoon
+been drinking in a pub called the Halfway House during that afternoon and had

-and had in fact drank a very large amount of beer, perhaps as much as 14-16
+in fact drank a very large amount of beer, perhaps as much as 14-16 pints

 On the